Ear mites in dogs: symptoms, treatment and prevention

 How long does it take to get rid of ear mites in dogs?

 The length of time it takes to get rid of ear mites in dogs can vary depending on the severity of the infestation, the age and health of the dog, and the type of treatment used.
-In general, treatment for ear mites in dogs can take anywhere from several days to several weeks.
+In general, a full course of treatment for ear mites usually takes 10-14 days, though an improvement is usually seen early in the course.

 With proper treatment, most dogs will show significant improvement within a week or two.
 The symptoms, such as itching and irritation, may begin to decrease within a few days of starting treatment.
 However, it’s important to continue treatment for the full recommended duration to ensure that all the mites and their eggs have been eliminated.